aaronbloomfield/ccc/hws/auction/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

+- Added Mon, 10/31: Clarified that you have to submit `NFTManager.sol` as well, but the submission on Gradescope will catch it if you do not do so
-- Add Sun, 10/30: The course-wide auctioneer address changed, and the Collab landing page has the new version
+- Added Sun, 10/30: The course-wide auctioneer address changed, and the Collab landing page has the new version
 - Added Tue, 10/25: Clarified that only the owner of a NFT can start an auction for it, and this should be checked via `require()`.
 Also clarified about the behavior of `block.timestamp` (in the "Notes and Hints" section) and that auction IDs have to start from 0 for the auctions.php page to work.

 ### Task 1: Auction contract